Apple and Android phones hacked by Italian spyware, Google says

 Google said it had taken steps to protect users of its Android operating system and alerted them about the spyware.

-The global industry making spyware for governments has been growing, with more and more companies developing interception tools for law enforcement organizations.
-Anti-surveillance activists accuse them of aiding governments that in some cases are using such tools to crack down on human rights and civil rights.
+The global industry making spyware for governments has been growing, with more companies developing interception tools for law enforcement.
+Anti-surveillance activists accuse them of aiding governments that in some cases use such tools to crack down on human rights and civil rights.

 The industry came under a global spotlight when the Israeli surveillance firm NSO’s Pegasus spyware was in recent years found to have been used by multiple governments to spy on journalists, activists, and dissidents.